icon Author: Vexwryn

 Navigating each characters skill tree is a must, and will give a noticeable power boost.

 Each of the 3 available characters handles remarkably different from each other, boasting various strengths and weaknesses.
 Presently, the available classes are the Scout, the Berserker, and the Paladin.
 There are plans for more characters down the pipeline, though having a solid launch is at the forefront of the developers immediate scope.
 Even still, there is a great deal of variance in game play between the three.
 The Scout favoring agility and evasion, the Berserker favoring sheer force (even at the cost of his own life), and the Paladin favoring survivability and sustain.
-Each character has a n individual skill tree playing to these strengths and they also unlock artifacts you can equip that are unique to each character as well.
+Each character has an individual skill tree playing to these strengths and they also unlock artifacts you can equip that are unique to each character as well.

 Don't miss out on Classic Mode, where it all began.